Resourcing small and rural churches

 How Village Churches Thrive

-Read along to How Village Churches Thrive: A Practical Guide, and join monthly discussions with colleagues across the diocese.
-Each session, we're joined by an expert in the field to give advice and support on the relevant chapter topic.
-You can register at any time - it doesn't matter if you've missed some sessions!
+From October 2022 to March 2023, we hosted monthly read-alongs to How Village Churches Thrive: A Practical Guide.
+Each session, we were joined by an expert in the field to give advice and support on the relevant chapter topic.

 - Don't stop expecting people to be new - if you build it, they will come!